-Most office workers endure long hours of discomfort that result in lingering pains and stiffness around the neck, shoulders, and lower back.
-If working too many hours hunched over your computer has left you tense arms or neck, a professional massage for shoulder pain and neck stiffness is good.
+Most office workers endure long hours of discomfort, resulting in lingering pains and stiffness around the neck, shoulders, and lower back.
+If working too many hours hunched over your computer has left you with tense arms or neck, a professional massage for shoulder pain and neck stiffness can be beneficial.

 Cumulative trauma and injuries in the muscles, joints and nervous system often cause pain.
 This can be brought about by repetitive movements, such as typing on your computer or going over paperwork with your back hunched over the desk.
 It can be due to awkward sitting positions that you sustain for a long time, which can hinder good circulation in your system.
-It can be due to overused or strained muscles due to repetitive motions, repetitive injuries, forceful exertions and other causes.
+It can be due to overused or strained muscles from repetitive motions, injuries, forceful exertions, and other causes.
 A good massage for shoulder or neck pain can do a miracle if you are constantly tense.

 The painful episodes can affect you for days, weeks, months – or, for some hardworking fellows, years.
 And yes, they can be caused by “merely” sitting at your desk or working on your computer for long periods.
 Over-the-counter painkillers or home remedies can help temporarily alleviate the discomfort.
 Still, for long-term relief, you must invest in the correct form of therapy, such as massage for shoulder pain, neck stiffness, or headache.